VerifyTests/Verify.Xamarin/readme.source.md

 <img src="/src/Tests/TheTests.AppUsage.verified.png" width="400px">

-#### Element test
+#### Control test

 An element can be verified as follows:

 snippet: ControlUsage

-With the state of the element being rendered as a verified files:
+With the state of the control being rendered as a verified files:

 snippet: TheTests.ControlUsage.info.verified.txt